-Using the information provided on the form, MHRA will make a determination of preliminary eligibility.
+Using the information provided on the form, MHRA will determination of preliminary eligibility.
 You will receive notification within four (4) weeks to let you know if you have been determined eligible.

-After this, if any of the information you provided to us changes, you must report these changes - in writing - to us immediately.
-Please note that failure to report such changes, at any time prior to receiving assistance - or failure to respond to MHRA correspondence - will result in your name being removed from the waiting list.
+CHANGES: If any of the information you provided changes, you must report these changes - in writing - to MHRA immediately.
+Please note that failure to report such changes, at any time prior to receiving assistance - or failure to respond to MHRA correspondence - will result in your removal from the waiting list(s).